 - According to the Center for Women’s Business Research, Black women started business at three to five times the rate of all other business owners between 2006 and 2009.

 - Black women’s spending power is estimated at over $565 billion.[v]

 According to the Center for American Women and Politics[vi]

-- Of the 100 members of the U.S. Senate, none are Black women.
+- Of the 100 members of the U.S. Senate, there is one Black woman.

 - Of the 435 members of the U.S. House of Representatives, 18 are Black women.
 In addition, two Black women non-voting delegates serve in Congress, representing the District of Columbia and the U.S. Virgin Islands.

-- Of the 76 women serving in a statewide elected office, three are Black.
+- Of the 74 women serving in a statewide elected office, two are Black.

 Black Women’s Leadership Gap – Corporate Boards